tigoe/DMX-Examples/arduinodmx.md

 ![Figure 1.
 Arduino Nano 33 IoT connected to a MAX485 chip.](img/nano-rs485.png)

 _Figure 1.
 Arduino Nano 33 IoT connected to a MAX485 chip.
 The MAX485 is a DIP package.
 Its pins, reading in a U-pattern from top left, are RO, RE, DE, DI, GND, A, B, Vcc.
-The pins are connected as described above._
+The pins are connected as described above.
+This same diagram works for other Maxim RS-485 chips, including the MAX481,MAX483,MAX485,MAX487,MAX1487, which share the same pin configuration.
+For more on the connector, see below in the text._

 **Note:** on the Uno, you will not be able to use the Serial Monitor for debugging messages because the ArduinoRS485 library takes over the hardware serial port. *Check this on the Every too*